asaboor-gh/Vasp2Visual/README.md

 	25
   ...
 ```
 Another aspect of `Get-KPath` is that you can have custom number of points in an interval, just add a 4th entry in left point as I added 5 in first point.
-Otherwise parameter `-n` is number of points per unit length and all kpoints are uniformly distributed bases on distance of intervals.
+Otherwise parameter `-n` is number of points per unit length and all kpoints are uniformly distributed based on distance of intervals.

 --